-There were no major high flow events in the Border Rivers during 2018-19.
-The river height at Boggabilla remained below 2 metres for the entirety of the water year.
+There were no major high flow events in the Border Rivers during 2019-20, with the first flush event of 2019-20 predominately contained within the river channel.
+The river height at Boggabilla remained below 4 metres for the entirety of the water year, peaking in mid-February.

-Figure 14: Maximum daily river height - Macintyre River at Boggabilla
+Figure 14: Maximum daily river height-Macintyre River at Boggabilla